16.3h | 1996 | Dutch Warmblood Stallion

 Following your mare’s 55-60 day pregnancy check, please have your vet finish completing the Mare Breeding Passport and return it to Hilltop Farm by September 15th.
 This Passport is used in all stallion reports to various breed registries and is used to generate a Breeding Certificate so that you can register your foal.

 Your mare’s registration and approval play just as important of a role as the stallion’s approvals when determining registration options for your foal.
 Please keep in mind that in order to register your foal with a specific association, your mare may first need to be presented to that registry for approval.
 In addition to the registries a stallion is approved with, there may be additional registration options based on your mare’s eligibility and the stallion’s credentials.
 If you are confused at all on registration options for a potential foal, please speak with Hilltop Farm and your breed registry PRIOR to booking your breeding.

-Westphalian Horse Association: Any Westphalian papered and branded mare bred to a Lifetime Licensed and Approved German warmblood stallion (including Olivi) may register her foal Westphalian.
+- Westfalen: Any Westfalen papered and branded mare bred to Lifetime Licensed and Approved German warmblood stallion (including Olivi) may register her foal Westfalen.

 - Hanoverian: Due to Olivi’s WBFSH Sire Ranking, offspring by Olivi and out of Hanoverian Approved mares may receive Hanoverian papers